Skip to main content

 Peeps, whether you love them or hate them, have become an unmistakable sign of Easter.
-But don't worry, this game doesn't require you to eat any of the squishy "treats".
+But don’t worry, this game doesn’t require you to eat any of the squishy “treats.”
 Each team puts a shower cap on one player and covers it with shaving cream.
 The other team members take turns throwing Peeps into the shaving cream.
-Whichever teams gets the most Peeps to stick, wins.
-This game might require a bit of clean up, but we think the laughs it will produce will be worth it.
-Head to Get Your Holiday on for details.
+Whichever team gets the most Peeps to stick, wins.
+This game might require a bit of cleanup, but we think the laughs it will produce will be worth it.
+Head to Get Your Holiday On for details.

 This fun game uses items from the Dollar Store, making it inexpensive to set up.
 And once you’ve got the supplies on hand, you can pull it out year after year.
 Set up a few orange cones and attach some green Easter basket “grass” on the top of each, making your carrots.
 Grab a few glow sticks, bend them into a circle, and get tossing!
 Time for a Game has all the details you’ll need.

 Gather an even number of plastic eggs and divide them into pairs.
-Fill each pair with different small objects (one pair contains jelly beans, another pair holds pennies, etc.).
+Fill each pair with different small objects (one pair contains jelly beans, and another pair holds pennies, for example).
 Put all the eggs in a basket and have players shake the eggs and try to match the pairs.
-The person or team with the most correct matches wins!
+The person or team with the most correct matches wins.
+For the younger crowd, divide the matching pairs up and give them one of each.
+Open the other eggs so they can see what’s inside, then let them try and match the eggs based on the sound they make when shaken.
+The blog Mamma.
+Pappa.
+Bubba. has all the details.

 Sneak a little learning into your celebration with these cool Easter rockets.
-Kids will love seeing rabbits and ducks shooting up in the air.
+Kids will love seeing their plastic eggs shooting up in the air.
 Malia at The STEM Laboratory blog offers this egg-citing science project that requires just a few common household materials.

 This game is a great activity for older kids who have aged out of community egg hunts (or are too cool for them).
 It’s a simple concept: Instead of hunting for eggs, kids have to pop plastic eggs to get the candy.
 Head on over to The Studio DIY blog for instructions.